---

 ### For the quiz

-You should be able to: (1) explain why random splitting fails for time series data and implement a temporal split, (2) describe walk-forward validation (expanding and sliding window variants), (3) explain what distribution shift is and why no cross-validation method can fully address it, (4) identify the three properties of a WMD given a deployment scenario, (5) give two examples of feedback loops and diagram the prediction-action-outcome cycle, (6) state Goodhart's law and explain how overfitting is a special case, (7) list three pre-deployment and three post-deployment practices that defend against these failure modes, and (8) explain why prediction intervals matter and how bootstrap resampling produces them.
+You should be able to: (1) explain why random splitting fails for time series data and implement a temporal split, (2) describe walk-forward validation (expanding and sliding window variants), (3) explain why short-range autocorrelation can hide leakage while long-run trends expose it, (4) decompose a series into trend, seasonal, and residual components and read off the seasonal multipliers, (5) describe what each Holt-Winters smoothing parameter ($\alpha, \beta, \gamma$) controls, (6) explain what distribution shift is and why no cross-validation method can fully address it, (7) identify the three properties of a WMD given a deployment scenario, (8) give two examples of feedback loops and diagram the prediction-action-outcome cycle, (9) state Goodhart's law and explain how overfitting is a special case, (10) list three pre-deployment and three post-deployment practices that defend against these failure modes, and (11) explain why prediction intervals matter and how bootstrap resampling produces them.